-ART 212 - Drawing II
+ART 212 Drawing II 3 hours credit

 A continuation of Drawing I, this course emphasizes figure drawing.
-Prerequisites: Drawing I. Fall odd-numbered vears.
+Prerequisites: Drawing I. Fall odd-numbered years.

-ART 221 - Modeling and Animation
+ART 221 Modeling and Animation

 Students will learn how to use the computer and specific programs to model and animate their own creations.
 This will include modeling techniques, surface renderings such as texture mapping, then adding motion to the models.
 Fall.